All Collections

 2. From here, you should be presented with two new fields titled 'Selector' and 'Attribute'.

-3. Selector relates to the jQuery / CSS tag that the service needs to look for, whilst attribute defines where the image address.
+3. Selector relates to the jQuery / CSS tag that the service needs to look for, whilst the attribute defines where the image is addressed.

 The below examples outline how this process works: